FANMISUA/oadb_webtool/README.md

 ## Getting Started

 This is an example of how you may give instructions on setting up your project locally.
+PostgreSQL folder: scripts and data for database.
+OADB_Webtool Folder: code for web tool.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
 PostgreSQL, NodeJS are required tools.

+PostgreSQL version: 13.4

+Nodejs version: 16.13.0

 ##### Install PostgreSQL.